onap/policy-parent/docs/drools/guardpdp.rst

 .. contents::
     :depth: 2

-This guide will help configure and test guard connection from PDP-D to PDP-X. This guide assumes that the PDP-D is installed and running policy properly with other properties being set properly.
+This guide will help configure and test guard connection from PDP-D (drools-pdp) to PDP-X (xacml-pdp).
+This guide assumes that the PDP-D is installed and running policy properly with other properties being set properly.

 Configuration
 ^^^^^^^^^^^^^